VSA Partners celebrates 40th anniversary with exploration of design’s human impact

 Visit design4better.co to see the ever-evolving sketchpad for ambitious concepts that push design and organizations forward.
 From bold ideas to new interactions, we create with curiosity and purpose.

-See the ads that have people commenting “Am I being trolled,” “Someone call the exorcist,” and “Wait, was this on purpose?”
-(Yes, yes it was.)
+See the ads that have people commenting “Am I being trolled?”, “Someone call the exorcist” and “Wait, was this on purpose?”
+(Yes.
+Yes, it was.)

-We’re super excited to share the Keep It Real campaign, a partnership with computer security company McAfee.
-Keep It Real is a new campaign created to raise awareness about the rise of AI-driven scams, while also working to shift the culture of shame that surrounds being scammed.
+We’re super excited to share the “Keep It Real” campaign, created in partnership with computer security company McAfee.
+“Keep It Real” raises awareness about the rise of AI-driven scams while also working to shift the culture of shame that surrounds being scammed.

-The campaign blends thumb-stopping digital ads that use AI to spark conversation about what’s real and fake online with Scam Stories—a movement that empowers scam survivors to speak out, reduce stigma, and help others stay safe.
-Together, these elements create a powerful, human-centered effort to inform, connect, and protect.
+The campaign blends thumb-stopping digital ads that use AI to spark conversation about what’s real and fake online with Scam Stories—a movement that empowers scam survivors to speak out, reduce stigma and help others stay safe.
+Together, these elements create a powerful, human-centered effort to inform, connect and protect.

 “By using AI in our ads with intention, we’re recreating the same confusion and doubt people experience when faced with a scam, creating a need to look twice,” said Stephanie Fried, Chief Marketing Officer at McAfee.
 “And in parallel, Scam Stories gives voice and power to the real people behind those moments.
 Holistically, this campaign helps shift the narrative from shame to understanding, and reminds people that anyone can be fooled.
 Seeing is no longer believing—we cannot rely on our instincts to help us tell real from fake.
 We need powerful tools to keep us safe and give us peace of mind.”

-The creative ad campaign was developed in partnership with VSA Partners and launched alongside McAfee’s Scam Detector, a new feature that uses AI to automatically spot scams across text, email, and video.
-While the ads lean into the surreal, the message is serious: with AI blurring the lines between real and fake, people need help telling the difference.
+The creative ad campaign was developed in partnership with VSA Partners and launched alongside McAfee’s Scam Detector, a new feature that uses AI to automatically spot scams across text, email and video.
+While the ads lean into the surreal, the message is serious: With AI blurring the lines between real and fake, people need help telling the difference.

 “The ads are clearly artificial—but that’s intentional,” said Anne-Marie Rosser, CEO of VSA Partners.
 “We wanted them to feel just real enough to make people pause.
 That moment of confusion reflects what so many people experience online today—AI is harder to spot, and it’s easier than ever to get tricked.
 By creating that tension, we’re helping people connect emotionally and recognize how vulnerable we all are to deception.”